uwsampl/relay-bench/README.md

 Use [Pipenv](https://github.com/pypa/pipenv) to get setup.

+These benchmarks only run on Python 3.X.

 ## Table of Contents
 - `rnn` contains various RNN based benchmarks used to compare against PyTorch.
 - `tvm_benchmark` contains a copy of TVM's offical benchmarks ported to Relay, generates comparison numbers for NNVM as well.